-Alternative investments - This category represents a hedge fund of funds made up of 9 different hedge fund managers diversified over 4 different hedge strategies.
-The fair value of the hedge fund of funds is determined using valuations provided by the third party administrator for each of the underlying funds.
+Alternative investments - This category represents a hedge fund of funds made up of various investments in limited partnerships, limited liability companies and corporations.
+The fair value of the hedge fund of funds is determined using valuations provided by third party administrator for each of the underlying funds.